Multiple Time-Frame Analysis

 These are investors who hold on to their trades for weeks or months.
 With the aim to make a big number of pips: 300 - 1000 pips.

-Position trader using the daily trading chart wants to go short, checks the weekly chart, weekly looks like one below, since weekly portrays the cfd trend is going down, then decides from the analysis it's ok to sell.
+Position trader using the daily trading chart wants to go short, checks the weekly chart, weekly looks like one below, since weekly shows the cfd trend is going down, then decides from this analysis it is ok to sell.

-Using a cfd system has 3 indicators - Moving Average Cross-over System, RSI and MACD and uses simple guidelines to define the trend.
+Using a cfd system has 3 indicators - Moving Average Crossover System, RSI and MACD and uses simple rules to define the trend.
 The rules are:

 Upward trend